Park 12: Women's War Memorial Garden

-Pioneer Women’s Memorial Garden
+Pioneer Women's Memorial Garden

 Located in the Torrens Parade Ground portion between the Ground and the northern Government House grounds wall.
-A place identified and proposed in 1937 by the Women’s Council of South Australia as a venue to honour the pioneer women of South Australia, under a Committee chaired by Adelaide Miethke.
+A place identified and proposed in 1937 by the Women's Council of South Australia as a venue to honour the pioneer women of South Australia, under a Committee chaired by Adelaide Miethke.
 Waikerie limestone statue sculptured by Olna Cohn and garden designed, planted and constructed by landscape designer Elsie Cornish in 1938.
 Statue unveiled 19 April 1941.
 Garden renovated by the Council in 2002.
-The Garden possesses associative significance to the foundation of the Royal Flying Doctor Service in Alice Spring.
-Currently listed as a State Heritage Place.
+The garden possesses associative significance to the foundation of the Royal Flying Doctor Service in Alice Springs.
+Listed as a State heritage place.